WHAT IS OCD?

 “What if I am attracted to a child?; “What if I sexually assaulted a minor?”

-Common Compulsions include avoidance of areas where children gather (schools, daycare centers), mentally checking for arousal, seeking reassurance from loved ones or the internet.
+Common compulsions include avoidance of areas where children gather (schools, daycare centers), mentally checking for arousal, seeking reassurance from loved ones or the internet.

 CONTAMINATION OCD